Right-Handed Leptonic Mixing and Enhancement Band in Left-Right Symmetry: Parameter Space and Branch Structure

 To visualize this structure along a fixed slice of the parameter space, we examine the behavior of the RH mixing angles as functions of $\epsilon$.
 We extract the angles using the same global-fit values of the neutrino oscillation parameters.
 Since the diagonal external phases are fixed by the master equation, the resulting angles are unambiguously defined.

-Fig.~\ref{fig:VRangles03} shows the branch structure of the solar-angle deviation for IH at $m_{\nu,\text{lightest}}=0.01\,\mathrm{eV}$.
+Fig.~\ref{fig:VRangles03} shows the branch structure of the solar-angle deviation for both normal (NH) and inverted (IH) hierarchies at $m_{\nu,\text{lightest}}=0.01\,\mathrm{eV}$.
 The gray curves correspond to the discrete sign branches, while the black envelope indicates the extremal RH--LH deviation at fixed $\epsilon$.
 The localized peak reflects the mixed-sign enhancement already identified in the analytic treatment and in the parameter-space map of Fig.~\ref{fig:emax_plots}.

-The hierarchy of RH--LH angle deviations is strongly non-uniform.
-The dominant effect appears in the solar angle, while the deviations of $\theta_{13}$ and especially $\theta_{23}$ remain much smaller.
-This reflects the fact that the first and strongest enhancement is typically associated with the $(12)$ channel, whereas the $(13)$ and $(23)$ channels are weaker; in particular, $\delta\theta_{23}$ is further suppressed relative to $\delta\theta_{13}$ by a factor of order $\tan\theta_{13}^L$.
+The behavior differs qualitatively between the two hierarchies.
+In the IH case, the enhancement lies entirely within the physically allowed range of $\epsilon$.
+In contrast, for NH it occurs at larger values of $\epsilon$, so that the $\bar\theta$ constraint intersects the enhancement region before it fully develops.
+As a result, both hierarchies reach comparable maximal deviations, but the NH profile is effectively truncated by the $\bar\theta$ bound, while the IH case exhibits the full enhancement structure.

 For the benchmark shown in Fig.~\ref{fig:VRangles03}, fixing the charged-lepton sign choice leaves four distinct mixed-sign branches in the $(12)$-enhanced sector.
 Their spread opens up only after the peak, illustrating that the RH--LH misalignment is not only localized in $\epsilon$ but also branch dependent.